evennia/evennia/docs/sphinx/source/wiki/Contributing.rst

 Evennia depends heavily on good documentation and we are always looking for extra eyes and hands to improve it.
 Even small things such as fixing typos is a great help.
+To edit the wiki yourself you need contributor access.
+Otherwise, it goes a long way just pointing out wiki errors so devs can fix them.

 Contributing with Code through a clone repository
 -------------------------------------------------